-How can I prepare for a breast enlargement fat transfer?
+How to prepare for a breast enlargement fat transfer?

-Once you have decided that you wish to go ahead with treatment, there are a few things that you can do in preparation that will make your recovery process easier after your procedure.
-Some of our breast enlargement fat transfer preparation tips include:
+Once patients have decided to go ahead with the procedure, there are a few things that they can do in preparation that will make the recovery process easier after the surgery.
+Some breast enlargement fat transfer preparation tips include:

 Smoking & alcohol

-Before coming in for your procedure, you may find that doing the housework, laundry and taking the bins out before your surgery may be helpful.
-This way you can put your feet up and relax after surgery!
-You may also find it useful to take out mugs, plates and food cupboard items onto the work surface.
-This will ensure you are not reaching up and stretching your stitches.
+Before coming in for the procedure, they may find that doing the housework, laundry and taking the bins out before the surgery may be helpful.
+This way, patients can put their feet up and relax after surgery.
+Patients may also find it useful to take out mugs, plates and food cupboard items onto the work surface.
+This will ensure they are not needing to reach up and stretch any stitches.

-You will be unable to drive yourself home after your procedure.
-This is because the medications your surgeon uses may cloud your judgement making it unsafe for you to drive.
-You should, therefore, ask a friend or relative to take you home.
-Furthermore, you will need adult supervision for the first 24 hours at home after your procedure.
-This is to ensure you are safe if you need help.
+Patients will be unable to drive themselves home after the procedure.
+This is because the medications the surgeon uses may cloud judgement, making it unsafe for patients to drive.
+They should, therefore, ask a friend or relative to take them home.
+Furthermore, patients will need adult supervision for the first 24 hours at home after the surgery.

 Food & shopping